cloudwatt/applications/blueprint-owncloud/README_EN.md

 At your first connexion Owncloud will ask you to give the database informations, and a user account.

-The default account is `admin` with the same password.
+The default account is : user : `admin`, password: `admin`.
 Database is a mysql used here , now complete the fields as below,

 ![firstco](img/firstco.png)